Show/Hide Toolbars

 Let's look at these errors:

-•The last errors in the list indicate that the Start method is not correct.
+The last errors in the list indicate that the Start method is incorrect.
 This is because the Start function in .Net has to either be a VOID function or a function that returns an INT.
-In this case no return type has been declared, so X# thinks you want to create a function that returns a USUAL.
+In this case, no return type has been declared, making X# think that you want to create a function that returns a USUAL.
 Change the prototype of the start function to:

 FUNCTION Start() AS VOID